Ricardo Montalbán: Fantasy Island and Star Trek II

-Injury
+Injury and later career

-During the filming of the film Across the Wide Missouri (1951), Montalbán was thrown from his horse, knocked unconscious, and trampled by another horse, which aggravated his arteriovenous malformation and resulted in a traumatic back injury that never healed.
+During the filming of Across the Wide Missouri (1951), Montalbán was thrown from his horse, knocked unconscious, and trampled by another horse, which aggravated his arteriovenous malformation and resulted in a traumatic back injury that never healed.
 The pain increased as he aged, and in 1993, he underwent over nine hours of spinal surgery that left his body below the waist impaired and requiring the use of mobility aids.

 Despite constant pain, he continued to perform, providing voices for animated films and supporting his Nosotros Foundation.
-Filmmaker Robert Rodriguez created a role in his Spy Kids film series specifically for Montalbán.
+Filmmaker Robert Rodriguez created the role of Valentin Avellan in the Spy Kids film series specifically for Montalbán.

 He had another regular series with Heaven Help Us (1994), but it only lasted 14 episodes.

 In 1997, Montalbán sued the producers of Fantasy Island claiming he was entitled to five percent of the profits.
 The producers claimed the show had lost $11 million.
 The matter settled out of court.

 Montalbán also narrated several historical documentaries including the Spanish version of the National Park Service's history of Pecos Pueblo for Pecos National Historical Park.

+At one point during the development of the Disney animated film Lilo & Stitch (2002), Montalbán recorded voice lines for an alien member of a gang led by Stitch, then made to be an adult, naturally-born alien gang leader, using his performance as Khan in Star Trek II as basis.
+After a story meeting in which the film's gang elements were entirely cut due to being perceived as superfluous to the plot, Montalbán's character was removed.

-Montalban had a supporting role in two big hits Spy Kids 2: Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003).
+Montalbán had a supporting role in Spy Kids 2: The Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003).

 Prior to his death in January 2009, Montalbán recorded the voice for a guest character in an episode of the animated series American Dad!, in which main character Roger becomes the dictator of a South American country.
 According to executive producer Mike Barker, it was his last role after The Ant Bully.